 Announce to the congregation a week or two before the drill of your intent to conduct a fire drill.

 Tell them when the drill will take place, and what is expected of them.
+Share our helpful do's and don't resource, giving the congregation a good sense of what makes for an effective evacuation and what doesn't.
 This is especially important if this will be the first drill.
 Unannounced drills should only be performed once the congregation is comfortable with what to do when the fire alarm sounds.